jphber/CookingApp/README.md

 # CookingApp

-This is a app built with Kotlin using GraphQL and Contenful API:
+This is a app built with Kotlin using GraphQL and Contentful API:

 ## Libraries Used: